 Scholars interested in submitting a manuscript for publication in the Devers series are invited to contact the series editors.
-Please refer to the Submission Guidelines of the University of Notre Dame Press, and fill out the Author and Manuscript Inquiry form.
+Please refer to the Submission Guidelines of the University of Notre Dame Press.
 Also, include a brief statement granting the Devers Program permission to make copies of the manuscript for peer-review evaluation purposes.

 For a listing of publications about the Zahm Dante Collection at the University of Notre Dame, please see "Library Acquisitions & Resources".

 The Dolphin and Anchor device that appears on publications of the Devers series was used by the great humanist, grammarian, editor, and typographer Aldus Manutius (1449-1515), in whose 1502 edition of Dante (second issue) and all subsequent editions it appeared.
 The device illustrates the ancient proverb Festina lente, “Hurry up slowly.”
 For more information, visit our Site Graphics Info page.

 - Albert Russell Ascoli, Berkeley